AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Evaluation

 \subsection{Experiment Design}

 We designed the experiment process in close collaboration with moderators of r/pics.
 Subreddit users were not made aware of the experiment.
 We took the decision as moderators believed that we will not be able to capture the users' true behavior if they were informed of the experiment.
 Furthermore, our system presented no more than minimal risk to the subjects.
 The experiment design, including a waiver of informed consent requirements, was approved by our Institutional Review Board.
+We describe our ethical considerations in more detail below.

 During the experiment period, AppealMod managed appeals (and any subsequent messages) from banned users who were requesting reinstatement.
 AppealMod considered a banned user's first message to moderators via modmail as an appeal\footnote{Reddit uses the same criteria when displaying ban appeals as part of the moderators' modmail interface.} and randomly assigned the appealing user to either the \textit{control} or \textit{treatment} group.
 We maintained the user assignment throughout the experiment so that users who were banned more than once during the period would remain in the same group.
 However, none of the users whose appeals were granted were banned a second time.